GabeJRodrigues/Parental_Leave_Project/README.md

 ## Data Import

-The [raw dataset](./data/parental_leave_raw.csv) from Maven was saved as an Excel Worksheet and loaded into Microsoft SQL Server as ParentalLeave table using the 64-bit Import and Export Wizard.
+The [raw dataset](./data/parental_leave_raw.csv) from Maven was saved as an Excel Worksheet and loaded into Microsoft SQL Server as the "ParentalLeave" table using the 64-bit Import and Export Wizard.

 ## SQL Data Cleaning